sandipm02/sandipm02/README.md

 ## What Am I working on right now? 🪐

+### UniversityX

-#### UniversityX
+#### Problem:

-I found it difficult to find a software tool that catered towards university students.
-The offerings provided by my University were not sufficent to help me stay organized!
-That's why I started working on UniversityX.
-It will feature SMS tools to remind you when your assigments are due, a scheduling calendar for classes & events and other organizational tools all on one simple platform!
+I found it difficult to find a software tool that catered towards university students.The offerings provided by my University were not sufficent to help me stay organized!

+#### Solution:
+Featuring SMS tools to remind you when assigments are due, a scheduling calendar for classes & events and other organizational tools all on one simple platform, that has user experience and simplicity in mind!

 <br>